orbcode/orbuculum/README.md

 Building on Windows
 ===================

-MinGW-w64 from MSys2 is recommended as environment for building Windows distribution.
-Easiest way to get proper MSys2/MinGW-w64 environment is to use Chocolatey (https://community.chocolatey.org/packages/msys2).
+MinGW-w64 from MSys2 is recommended as the environment for building the Windows distribution.
+The easiest way to get proper MSys2/MinGW-w64 environment is to use Chocolatey (https://community.chocolatey.org/packages/msys2).

 Dependencies
 ------------